duliodenis/facetube/README.md

 # FaceTube
 An iOS 9 Swift 2 app for the FaceTube Social Network using Firebase as its backend.

 The App integrates the Facebook SDK natively with Swift.
+The design is inspired by Google's [Material Design](https://www.google.com/design/spec/material-design/introduction.html).

 ### Licensing
 FaceTube is licensed under [the MIT License](https://github.com/duliodenis/facetube/blob/master/LICENSE).